dperrymorrow/electron-css-reload/README.md

 ## How does it work?

-Since Electron has access to the file system, it uses ```fs.stat``` to see if the file has changed since the last time it was loaded.
+Since Electron has access to the file system, it uses ```fs.stat mtime``` returned to see if the file has changed since the last time it was loaded.
 If so, it adds a ```?nocache={timestamp}``` to the href on the stylesheet link on the page.